mddazure/azure-vwan-security-microhack/README.md

 ❓ Which IP address does it connect from?
 What resource does this address belong to?

-Check the routing on spoke-1-vm in Could Shell:
+Check the routing on spoke-1-vm in Cloud Shell:

 `az network nic show-effective-route-table -g vwan-security-microhack-spoke-rg -n spoke-1-nic --output table`